It Starts With Early Child Care

 - Limit recreational screen time.

-- Participate in local, state, and national initiatives that promote healthy eating and active living.
+- Participate in local, state, and national initiatives that support healthy eating and active living.

-- Engage community partners to help support and promote healthy eating and active living at your site.
+- Engage community partners to help support healthy eating and active living at your site.

 - Partner with and educate families in adopting and maintaining a lifestyle that supports healthy eating and active living.